What We Do

 The Council also maintains the War Memorial, Streetlights and Street Furniture such as Dog Bins, Flower Towers, Bus Shelters, Litter Bins, Notice Boards, The Village Sign and Benches at Loddon Staithe, Pyes Mill, Farthing Green and Church Plain.

 The village sport facilities; the Loddon and Chedgrave Playing Field and the Tennis Courts are jointly owned by Loddon and Chedgrave Parish Councils.
 The Loddon and Chedgrave Playing Field Committee meet quarterly and the current chairperson is Colin Gould, Secretary is Emily Curtis and Treasurer is Georgina Hirst.

 The Parish Council is consulted on planning applications received from South Norfolk Council and the Broads Authority.

 Information about Loddon can be found on South Norfolk's website by clicking here.

 FREEDOM OF LODDON AWARD

 The Parish Council presents an annual award; ‘The Freedom of Loddon’ to someone nominated by the public who has made a notable contribution to the community of Loddon, usually presented at the September or October Parish Meeting.

-The Parish Council finances the beautiful Christmas lights on Church Plain and organises the Christmas lights that the householders of Loddon kindly allow the Council to install on their property in December and early January.
+The Parish Council finances the beautiful Christmas lights on Church Plain and the Staithe Car Park and organises the Christmas lights that the householders of Loddon kindly allow the Council to install on their property in December through to early January.

 The Parish Council works closely with the Royal British Legion to ensure that Loddon has an annual Remembrance Parade with an organised road closure to support the event.
 There is also an opportunity to remember those that lost their lives in service to their country at the War Memorial, in the grounds of the Holy Trinity Church in Loddon.